anderspitman/anderspitman.net/entries/11/entry.md

 experience.
 In general, we want to avoid changing an experience unless we have a very good reason to do so.
-The central thesis of this article is that dependencies create openings for the experiences we develop to change without our consciously wanting them to, and so we should be thoughtful and careful about the dependencies we take on.
+The central thesis of this article is that dependencies create openings for the experiences we develop to change without our deliberately wanting them to, and so we should be thoughtful and careful about the dependencies we take on.

 It's important to consider that there is a "spectrum of externality" of